-Speed is primarily dependent on the drive mechanism
+Speed is primarily dependent on the linear drive mechanism

-Actuators based on belt drives or rack and pinion assemblies are typically able to achieve higher speeds than ball screws, provided they are properly tensioned (for belt drive versions) or preloaded (for rack and pinion versions).
-Actuators with steel reinforced belts can achieve speeds of 10 m/s or higher, while rack and pinion driven actuators can commonly reach speeds of 5 m/s.
+Actuators based on belt drives or rack and pinion assemblies are typically able to reach higher speeds than ball screws, provided they are properly tensioned (for belt drive versions) or preloaded (for rack and pinion versions).
+Actuators with steel reinforced belts can achieve speeds of 10 m/sec or higher, while rack and pinion driven actuators can commonly reach speeds of 5 m/sec.

 Actuator type also plays a role in maximum speed

 Another factor comes into play when discussing high speed linear actuators: the type of actuator.
-The “high speed” designation is most often applied to thrust-rod type actuators – also referred to as electric cylinders – since their primary applications involve pushing/pulling and inserting operations, which typically require very short extension and retraction times.
-These actuators can be either ball screw or lead screw driven, with speeds ranging from 0.1 m/s to over 1 m/s.
-A few manufacturers even offer belt driven rod-style actuators, which can achieve speeds up to 2.5 m/s.
+The “high speed” designation is most often applied to thrust-rod type actuators (also called electric cylinders) because their primary applications involve pushing-pulling and inserting operations, which typically require very short extension and retraction times.
+These actuators can be either ball screw or lead screw driven, with speeds ranging from 0.1 m/sec to more than 1 m/sec.

-Slider- or carriage-type actuators (also referred to as rodless actuators) can achieve even higher speeds than rod-type actuators in many cases.
-But since their primary uses are for positioning and transport, typically with high loads, they are less often marketed as “high speed.”
+Slider or carriage-type actuators (also called rodless actuators) can achieve even higher speeds than rod-type actuators in many cases.
+But since their primary uses are for positioning and transport, typically with high loads, they are less often marketed as high speed.
 Rodless or slider-type actuators have a wide range of drive options, including lead screw, ball screw, rack and pinion, belt, and linear motor.

-For micro- and nano-positioning applications, the actuators of choice are often based on voice coil or piezo technologies.
-Ultrasonic piezo actuators can achieve speeds of 0.5 m/s or greater, but they typically have maximum strokes of 100 mm or less.
-Voice coil actuators operate at maximum speeds of 0.25 to 0.30 m/s, with strokes of 150 mm or less.
+For micro and nano-positioning applications, the actuators of choice are often based on voice coil or piezo technologies.
+Ultrasonic piezo actuators can reach speeds of 0.5 m/sec or greater, but they typically have maximum strokes of 100 mm or less.
+Voice-coil actuators operate at maximum speeds of 0.25 to 0.30 m/sec with strokes of 150 mm or less.